-Dr Sarah Cefai is a Lecturer in Communications and Media for the BA (Hons) Contemporary Media Cultures at the London College of Communication.
+Dr Sarah Cefai is Acting Course Leader for the BA (Hons) Contemporary Media Cultures at the London College of Communication.

 Sarah is interested in media cultures as formations of power within contemporary society.
 Her work is situated within the political and theoretical project of cultural studies, which seeks to create interventions into the discursive and affective realities of everyday life.
 Her approach to the study of media cultures is informed in particular by the critical epistemologies associated with feminist, queer, Indigenous, black and postcolonial consciousness.